 Bronze medal in this list goes to a highly underappreciated drone which goes by the name of X-Star Premium.
 It is made by Autel Robotics and is one of their 2 models available (other one is also X-Star but without the Premium suffix).
 Why is it underappreciated?
 Well, mostly because Autel Robotics did not do a good marketing campaign with it.
-Luckily, the shape of matter is slowly improving over the course of this year.
+Luckily, the shape of the matter is slowly improving over the course of this year.
 Who knows, perhaps X-Star Premium kicks things up a notch before 2018!

 I think we should start off with its awesome 4K ready camera.
 It is mounted on a motorized 3-axis gimbal stabilization system that ensures only the smoothest image/video quality each and every time.
-Not only that, this camera is also capable of recording slow motion videos in full HD which brings a fair share of opportunities for filmmakers out there.
+Not only that, but this camera is also capable of recording slow-motion videos in full HD which brings a fair share of opportunities for filmmakers out there.
 In terms of features, Autel Robotics X-Star Premium incorporates GPS+GLONASS navigation systems, altitude hold, one key return, magnetic interference protection, a huge set of smart flying modes and full support for Autel Robotic’s Starlink app.